hugovallet/responsible-ml-project/README.md

 problematic data.
 This will allow automatic detection of problematic data usage.

+For the sake of simplicity, in this simulation data stores are simple flat files.
+In a more "industrial" setup, these stores would typically be regular queryable databases on your (cloud) infrastructure.

 ### Tools used

 1. MLFlow: we use MLFlow to store our trained regression models, ensure